bs20242/repotest/analises-concluidas/padroes_de_projeto.md

 ### Conclusão

 A aplicação desses padrões de projeto visa melhorar a modularidade, o baixo acoplamento, a testabilidade e a manutenibilidade do projeto.
-A abstração da biblioteca `c_lib` com Facade e Adapter, a utilização de Factory Method para a criação de implementações, o uso de Strategy para o tratamento de erros e a padronização dos commits são passos importantes para garantir a qualidade e a escalabilidade do código.
+The refactoring to remove duplicated code in `main.py` directly addresses a critical code quality issue.
+The abstraction of the `c_lib` library with Facade and Adapter, the utilization of Factory Method for the creation of implementations, the use of Strategy for error handling, and the standardization of commits are important steps to ensure the quality and scalability of the code.
 The adoption of a virtual environment further enhances these benefits by providing a controlled and isolated environment for development and testing.
 ```